EeraboinaKeerthi/RAG_with_Langchain/README.md

 1. Charactertextsplitter: This method was also unable to create chunks that were all below the chunk_size by splitting by-paragraph.
 2. Recursivecharactertextsplitter: We can improve with RecursiveCharacterTextSplitter.

+**Embeddings and Storage**
+Embeddings are numerical representations of text.
+Embedding models aim to capture the "meaning" of the text, and these numbers map the text's position in a high-dimensional, or vector space.
+When documents are embedded and stored, similar documents are located closer together in the vector space.
+When the RAG application receives a user input, it will be embedded and used to query the database, returning the most similar documents.